dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T94: Forcing pregnancies can harm women physically and emotionally.
+### T94: Forcing a woman to carry an unwanted pregnancy can have severe consequences.

 |Support|
 |---|